Alluxio/alluxio/docs/Configuration-Settings.md

   <td>How many threads to use for file system master client to talk to block master.</td>
 </tr>
 <tr>
-  <td>tachyon.user.file.tachyonstoragetype.default</td>
+  <td>tachyon.user.file.nativestoragetype.default</td>
   <td>STORE</td>
   <td>The default interaction with Tachyon.
 Possible values are PROMOTE, STORE, and NO_STORE.
-  Store will attempt to write data to Tachyon if the local worker does not have the data.
+  Store will attempt to write data to Tachyon's natively managed storage if the local worker does not have the data.
 This applies to writing new data as well as reading data which is not already on the local worker.
 Promote behaves the same as store, except if the data is on the local worker, promote will migrate the data to the highest tier.
-No store will never attempt to write data into Tachyon storage.
+No store will never attempt to write data into Tachyon's managed storage.
 This is useful to prevent one-time data access from interfering with Tachyon.</td>
 </tr>
 <tr>
   <td>tachyon.user.file.understoragetype.default</td>